Munga-Thirri National Park

 Munga-Thirri National Park, formerly known as the Simpson Desert National Park, is the largest national park in Queensland, Australia, 1,495 km west of Brisbane.
 The park covers an area of 10120 km2 in the Simpson Desert surrounding Poeppel Corner in the west of the locality of Birdsville in the Central West region of Queensland.

 Landforms

 The main features of the park are large sand dunes which can be 50 m high and around 1 km apart.
 Most dunes are between 10 and 35 m in height.
 The longest sand ridge is 200 km in length.
 One of the most prominent dunes is called 'Big Red' and is located 35 km west of Birdsville.
 The dunes started to form 30,000 years ago.
 Also found in the park are salt lakes and claypans.

 Flora and fauna

 The landscape supports up to 180 bird species.
 The park includes part of the Simpson Desert Important Bird Area, identified as such by BirdLife International because it contains habitat suitable for Eyrean grasswrens.
-Other animals which may be seen include the dingo, geckos and the feral camel.
+Other animals which may be seen include the red kangaroo, dingo, geckos and the Australian feral camel.
 With the falling of any significant rains comes a transformation of dormant wildflowers.